garnajee/garnajee.github.io/README.md

 # About

-This is my personal website buil with [Hugo](https://gohugo.io/) and with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
+This is my personal website build with [Hugo](https://gohugo.io/) and with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.

 The live website is available at https://garnajee.github.io.